Evelyn & Mike Kormanik

 "How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank (1929-1945)"

 Evelyn and Mike have been active in volunteering all their lives – including working with an orphanage in Slovakia through their church - but their most expansive undertaking was to establish the “Staten Island Giving Circle” in 2008.
 Mike works right alongside Evelyn in this venture, and he's affectionately referred to as the CEO – Carry Everything Out.
 Evelyn invited like-minded, altruistic friends to jump-start her grassroots community outreach initiative.
-The first meeting drew 24 participants, and today the group has grown to 250 like-minded volunteers.
+The first meeting drew 24 participants, and today the group has grown to 800 like-minded volunteers.

 “We assist underserved children, seniors, military and homeless in our own Staten Island community” Evelyn said.
 “Our work is hands-on, so we meet hundreds and hundreds of community people in need and connect with hundreds of others through collaborating organizations.
 Unfortunately, there is no lack of need.
 Local schools, organizations, and individuals contact us whenever emergencies or needs arise,” Evelyn said.
 “We continue to find unique and practical ways to help people in need.
 I’m also now a member of Soroptimist International and NYS Women, Inc., and Mike and I both work hard and are very active with the South Shore Rotary, so things are always busy around here.”